Components¶

 Resetting Service¶

-Click the reset button (circular arrow icon) in the Actions column.
+When you service or replace a consumable part, click the reset button (circular arrow icon) in the Actions column.
 This button only appears for replacement-critical components with status “IN-USE”.

 Editing and Deleting¶